|

 By persistently pushing the Turkish

-candidacy to Europe, American diplomacy plays a very dangerous
+candidacy to Europe, American diplomacy played a very dangerous

 role : Turkey is frustrated and European countries are embarrassed.